Alexa & Arduino IoT Cloud Integration

 Troubleshooting

 One great way of knowing if data is coming through from the Alexa app is by checking the Serial Monitor.
 The sketch that we uploaded to the board includes a command that prints out the value of r, g and b whenever they receive new data.
-If the board is successfully connecting to the cloud, it is most likely a problem on setting up the Alexa device.
+If the board is successfully connecting to the Cloud, it is most likely a problem on setting up the Alexa device.

-Suggest Changes
+Suggest changes

 The content on docs.arduino.cc is facilitated through a public GitHub repository.
-You can read more on how to contribute in the contribution policy.
+If you see anything wrong, you can edit this page here.